Get the best finish for walls before hanging wallpaper or painting

 Measure the width of your paper down the wall from your pencil line (multiples of 540mm for this example).
 The last section should not be less than 60mm from the top of the skirting.
-If it is, move the mark of your initial line up or down to create a wide enough start and end strip of paper with enough overlap to work at the top and bottom of the walls.
+If it is, move the mark of your initial line up or down to create a wide enough start.
+And end the strip of paper with enough overlap to work at the top and bottom of the walls.

 Once you have established the measurement at the top of the wall, move along the wall and repeat the measurement at regular points and mark with a pencil.